(she/her)

-What sets my approach apart is the emotional precision and deep empathy I bring to every session.
-I specialize in validating invisible grief, caregiver stress, and the overwhelm that often accompanies chronic illness and life transitions.
-My methods blend person-centered warmth with practical tools from CBT, DBT, and motivational interviewing—always tailored to each client’s pace and needs.
-I create inclusive, neurodiversity-affirming resources that help clients feel seen and supported between sessions.
-Clients often share that they feel calmer, more empowered, and better able to set boundaries and navigate complexity after working together.
+What sets my approach apart is the emotional precision and steady empathy I bring to every session.
+I specialize in supporting people navigating grief, caregiver stress, chronic illness, and the overwhelm that can come with major life transitions.
+My work blends person‑centered warmth with practical, evidence‑based tools from CBT, DBT, and motivational interviewing, always adapted to each client’s pace and capacity.
+I also create inclusive, neurodiversity‑affirming resources to help clients feel supported between sessions.

 I utilize CBT in my practice to help clients notice and shift patterns of thinking that may be contributing to emotional distress.